-- Sarkos heteras means literally “other flesh,” (likely, angels) not “same flesh”
+- Sarkos heteras means literally “other flesh,” (angels?) not “same flesh”

 For this reason [idolatry], God surrendered them in the desires (epithymiai) of their hearts to uncleanness so that they would dishonor (atimazo) their bodies among themselves--these people who exchanged (metellaxan) the truth of God for the lie and revered and worshiped the creation instead of the Creator, who is blessed forever, amen.
 (1.24-25)

-13. Romans 1.18-32 is a sting operation.
+- Romans 1.18-32 is a sting operation.
 It whips the reader into a frenzy of indignation against others: those unbelievers, those idol-worshippers, those enemies of God.
-But in 2.1, the sting strikes: Therefore you have no excuse, whoever you are, when you judge others; for in passing judgement on another you condemn yourself, because you, the judge are doing the very same thing.
-In Romans 2, Paul shows that all people--Jew and Gentile--stand equally condemned under the judgement of God.
-So for Paul the self-righteous judgement of homosexuality is just as shameful as the behavior itself.
+But in 2.1, the sting strikes: Therefore you have no excuse, whoever you are, when you judge others; for in passing judgment on another you condemn yourself, because you, the judge are doing the very same thing.
+In Romans 2, Paul shows that all people--Jew and Gentile--stand equally condemned under the judgment of God.
+So for Paul the self-righteous judgment of homosexuality is just as shameful as the behavior itself.
 No one has secure platform to stand upon in order to pronounce condemnation on others.

 A. The Bible opposes homosexuality

-- The Bible opposes homosexuality, but specific injunctions must be placed in the larger biblical context of creation, sin, judgement & grace.
+- 3. The Bible opposes homosexuality, but specific injunctions must be placed in the larger biblical context of creation, sin, judgment & grace.

-- The Bible opposes homosexuality, but is time- and culture-bound that its injunctions may and should be discarded if other considerations suggest better alternatives.
+- 4. The Bible opposes homosexuality, but is so time- and culture-bound that its injunctions may and should be discarded if other considerations suggest better alternatives.

 B. The Bible does not oppose homosexuality